Robo-advisors vs brokers: What you need to know

 Recommended brokers

 While all brokers work in a similar way to help you buy and sell securities, each have slightly different features and “feel”.
 Some brokers, like Robinhood, are focused on making trading easy to learn for beginning investors.
-Others, like Interactive Brokers, make it possible for individual investors to access professional-level research tools, trade fulfillment speed and access to global markets.
+Others, like J.P.
+Morgan Self Directed Investing, make it possible for individual investors to take advantage of powerful investment tools and expanded offerings on a platform through a trusted large bank.

 Robinhood